awsdocs/amazon-s3-userguide/doc_source/UsingObjects.md

 + [Access policy guidelines](access-policy-alternatives-guidelines.md)
 + [Identity and access management in Amazon S3](s3-access-control.md)
 + [Configuring ACLs](managing-acls.md)
 Your Amazon S3 resources \(for example, buckets and objects\) are private by default\.
 You must explicitly grant permission for others to access these resources\.
-For more information about sharing objects, see [Sharing objects using presigned URLs](ShareObjectPreSignedURL.md)\.
+For more information about sharing objects, see [Sharing objects with presigned URLs](ShareObjectPreSignedURL.md)\.

 ## Object subresources<a name="ObjectAndSubResource"></a>